zaius/docs/lib/learn/pipelines/02_how-it-works.md

 Build pipelines have an end result called an *artifact* which is the result of your pipeline.
 Wercker stores this artifact on its infrastructure such that it can be used in deploy pipelines.
-The artifact is stored both as a *container* and a *tarbal* of just the source files.
+The artifact is stored both as a *container* and a *tarball* of just the source files.

 ![image](/images/pipeline-build.png)